Miriam Margolyes: Career

-In January 2018, Margolyes hosted a three-part series for the BBC titled Miriam's Big American Adventure, highlighting the citizens of the United States and the issues facing the country.
+In January 2018, Margolyes hosted a three‑part BBC series titled Miriam's Big American Adventure, highlighting citizens of the United States and the issues facing the country.
 She voiced Queen Oofeefa in the film Early Man.
 Margolyes portrayed Mother Mildred in the BBC One drama Call the Midwife from 2018 until 2021.

 She played Miss Shepherd in a 2019 production of The Lady in the Van for the Melbourne Theatre Company in Melbourne in Australia.

 In October 2021, she played Lillian opposite Helen Monks in the BBC Radio 4 sitcom Charlotte and Lillian, where she introduced her autobiography This Much Is True.
 On 5 November, she appeared on BBC One's The Graham Norton Show, where she discussed the book, explaining that it was written only because she "was paid an enormous amount of money".
 On 16 September, the book was published by Hachette Books.

 In April 2022, Margolyes was the subject of the BBC documentary Miriam Margolyes: Up for Grabs in the Imagine... series, where she was interviewed by Alan Yentob.

 She appeared on BBC Radio 4's The Museum of Curiosity in February 2023.
 Her hypothetical donation to this imaginary museum was "Charles Dickens and all his works".
 In November 2023, Margolyes appeared as the voice of The Meep in "The Star Beast", the first of three Doctor Who 60th anniversary specials.

-In 2025, she performed as solo entertainer in her show Margolyes and Dickens: More Best Bits at Edinburgh Festival Fringe.
+In 2025, she performed as a solo entertainer in her show Margolyes and Dickens: More Best Bits at the Edinburgh Festival Fringe.
+That same year, she starred in A Friend of Dorothy, which was nominated for Best Live Action Short Film at the 98th Academy Awards.